 The 30,000-point welcome bonus remains in effect.
 It’s worth $300 and requires new cardholders to spend $3,000 within the first 90 days.
-This card offers the highest return I’ve seen on everyday spending with no annual fee, and its welcome bonus ties the Wells Fargo Propel American Express® card for the most generous cash payout among no annual fee cards.
+This card offers the highest return I’ve seen on everyday spending with no annual fee, and beats the bonus currently offered by the Wells Fargo Propel American Express® card, which is also a generous no annual fee card.

 Navy Federal’s rewards points are very flexible.
 They’re worth 1 cent apiece whether you redeem for cash back, gift cards or travel.
 I’d opt for cash back because it’s the simplest option, although you can request a gift card or book travel through the credit union’s online portal if you desire.

 If you want to keep things really simple, you could use the More Rewards card for all of your spending and still earn a solid return.
 The baseline for a good flat-rate cash back card is 2 percent (particularly with no annual fee).

 The More Rewards card gives 3 percent on many transportation and food expenses, and these are Americans’ top spending categories after housing, according to the Bureau of Labor Statistics.

 It’s not usually feasible to earn credit card rewards on your rent or mortgage payments, so I could see a lot of households doing quite well with their credit card strategy by using the More Rewards card regularly.

 It’s entirely possible you could put all of your credit card spending on this one card and come out with a total return greater than 2 percent because it’s weighted in favor of high spending areas.